singh74423/Website-MusicDuniya/README.md

  ## Description

- Every single data item is retrived from the database in the website.
+ Every single data item is retrived from the database in the website. <br>
- All the post links are redirect to the single page page.php with different data. we also add a admin panel to add new post
+ All the post links are redirect to the single page page.php with different data.<br>
+ we also add a admin panel to add new post<br>
- User have to login first before playing the music.
+ User have to login first before playing the music.<br>

 #### If anyone want to Use
 if any want to use this project, he/she can easily use it. if you want to use it in local server simple start your xampp server and put all these file in htdocs folder. now change the database connection file. "database.php" to "db_connect.php".